rolayoalarcon/mole_antimicrobial_potential/README.md

 pred_df["pred_label"] = pred_df["pred_score"].apply(lambda x: 1 if x >= mole_optimal_threshold else 0)
 ```

-As a result, one has the
+As a result, one has the predicted outcome for each compound-strain combination.
+Further downstream analysis can be found in `workflow/04.new_predictions.ipynb`